MicrosoftDocs/azure-devops-docs/docs/test/bulk-import-export-test-cases.md

    :::image type="content" source="media/bulk-import-test-case/import-test-cases-dialog.png" alt-text="Screenshot of Import Test Cases dialog.":::

 3. Choose **Confirm** in the **Confirm import** dialog that displays.
-If you specify test cases that are already defined in the test suite, some elements may get over written during import.
+If you specify test cases that are already defined in the test suite, some elements might get over written during import.

 <a id="import-test-cases"></a>